 Given the wide range of computers and their devices in use today, no single article can describe how to fix all of the potential hardware issues one might face.
-But we can consider numerous guidelines and tips, in order to avoid — or at least minimize — the time, expense, and frustration involved in tackling hardware problems.
+But I can discuss numerous guidelines and tips, in order to avoid — or at least minimize — the time, expense, and frustration involved in tackling hardware problems.

 In the Beginning